i2p/i2p.www/i2p2www/blog/2022/10/11/SSU2-Transport.rst

 {% trans -%}
-The Java I2P and i2pd projects will both enable SSU2 by default in their next releases (2.0.0 and 2.44.0) in November 2022.
+The Java I2P and i2pd projects will both enable SSU2 by default in their next releases (2.0.0 and 2.44.0) in late November 2022.
 However, they have different plans for disabling SSU.
 I2pd will disable SSU immediately, because SSU2 is a vast improvement over their SSU implementation.
 Java I2P plans to disable SSU in mid-2023, to support a gradual transition